RaphaelRibes/GeCKO-MTruncatula/README.md

 Each corresponding folder has a specific README to explain the use of the workflow, its various options and settings, as well as an EXAMPLE subfolder with a small dataset and appropriate config files to test it.

-Each workflow produces an html report (generating thanks to [multiQC](https://multiqc.info/)) which summarizes key information for this step.
-Finally, we provide a bash launcher called runGeCKO.sh that can be used to easily run these different workflows on your own data and HPC environments with minimal effort.
+We provide a bash launcher called runGeCKO.sh that can be used to easily run these different workflows on your own data and HPC environments with minimal effort.
+Each workflow will produce an html report (generating thanks to [multiQC](https://multiqc.info/)) summarizing key information for this step.

 To execute one of the workflows, follow the steps: